-Get the answers to these questions—and many more—at the season’s lunch and learn series.
-Join your Loyola University colleagues for Tech Talk: educational technology for faculty, by faculty.
+Get the answers to these questions—and many more—at the season’s series of presentations.
+Join your Loyola Maryland colleagues for Tech Talk: Educational Technology for Faculty, by Faculty.

 Make Moodle Work for You